8 Inventory Demand Forecasting Techniques You Must Try in 2020

 Your demand forecasts are very unlikely to be 100% accurate.
 So, if you can calculate the level of error in your previous demand forecasts, you can factor this into future forecasts.
 If you can determine how uncertain a forecast is for a given business period you can make the necessary adjustments to your inventory management rules, such as increasing safety stock levels to cover uncertain periods of demand.

 There are many formulas to help you measure demand forecast accuracy, or forecast error.
 The Mean Absolute Percent Error (MAPE) will calculate the mean percentage difference between your actual and forecasted demand over a given period.
 Whilst the Mean Absolute Deviation (MAD) shows the deviation of forecasted demand from actual demand in units.
 You can learn more about forecasting error here.

-7. Demand forecast periods and reviews
+7. Demand forecasting periods and reviews

-The time period you choose for your demand forecast has a direct impact on the accuracy of your forecast.
+The time period you choose for your demand forecasting has a direct impact on the accuracy of your forecast.
 For example, a forecast looking at your inventory’s demand over the next two weeks is much more likely to be accurate than a forecast that looks 12 months out.

 In addition, if markets are volatile, or an item’s demand pattern is erratic, you’ll need to review your forecasts on a much more regular basis than in slow markets or for slow moving products.
-If you begin to experience stockouts or see cases of excess stock, then you may need to adjust your forecasting intervals.
+If you begin to experience stock outs or see cases of excess stock, then you may need to adjust your forecasting intervals.